mvmaasakkers/protoc-gen-gorm-fix/README.md

 # protoc-gen-gorm

-# This is a fork op [protoc-gen-gorm by infoblox](https://github.com/infobloxopen/protoc-gen-gorm/) with just gomod support!
+# This is a fork of [protoc-gen-gorm by infoblox](https://github.com/infobloxopen/protoc-gen-gorm/) with gomod support and updated dependencies

 ### Purpose